scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 *PKI* - To achieve scalability and trust, SCION organizes existing ASes into logical groups of independent routing planes called *Isolation Domains (ISDs)*.
 All ASes in an ISD agree on a set of trust roots called the *Trust Root Configuration (TRC)* which is a collection of signed root certificates in X.509 v3 format {{RFC5280}}.
 The ISD is governed by a set of *core ASes* which typically manage the trust roots and provide connectivity to other ISDs.
 This is the basis of the public key infrastructure which the SCION control plane relies upon for the authentication of messages that is used for the SCION control plane.

 *Control Plane* - performs inter-domain routing by discovering and securely disseminating path information between ASes.
 The core ASes use Path-segment Construction Beacons (PCBs) to explore intra-ISD paths, or to explore paths across different ISDs.
-See {{I-D.scion-cp}}
+See {{I-D.dekater-scion-controlplane}}

 *Data Plane* - carries out secure packet forwarding between SCION-enabled ASes over paths selected by endpoints.
 A SCION border router reuses existing intra-domain infrastructure to communicate to other SCION routers or SCION endpoints within its AS.
-See {{I-D.scion-dataplane}}
+See {{I-D.dekater-scion-dataplane}}

 This document describes the SCION PKI component used by the Control Plane.
+It should be read in conjunction with the other components {{I-D.dekater-scion-controlplane}} and {{I-D.dekater-scion-dataplane}}.

+The SCION architecture was initially developed outside of the IETF by ETH Zurich with significant contributions from Anapaya Systems.
+It is deployed in the Swiss finance sector to provide resilient connectivity between financial institutions.
+The aim of this document is to document the existing protocol specification as deployed, and to introduce new concepts that can potentially be further improved to address particular problems with the current Internet architecture.

+Note (to be removed before publication): this document, together with the other components {{I-D.dekater-scion-controlplane}} and {{I-D.dekater-scion-dataplane}}, deprecates {{I-D.dekater-panrg-scion-overview}}.

 The SCION architecture was initially developed outside of the IETF by ETH Zurich with significant contributions from Anapaya Systems.
 The aim of this document is to describe existing implementations and operational deployments, and to introduce new concepts that can potentially address particular problems with the current Internet architecture.